-This article will answer the question: what are the advantages of using standard operating procedures?
+As a result, this article will answer the question: what are the advantages of using standard operating procedures?
 We’ll summarize the biggest benefits of implementing SOPs and how to begin.

 What Are the Advantages of Using Standard Operating Procedures?

-Standard operating procedures (SOPs) establish a consistent way to perform given processes to achieve desired output.
+Standard operating procedures (SOPs) establish a consistent way to perform given processes to achieve the desired output.
 While providing employees with documented procedures won’t guarantee positive employee performance, it will go a long way to creating a culture of routine reliability, quality control, and stakeholder safety.

 Regardless of organizational size or type, every operational manager should implement SOPS to: